Asset Allocation 5 Years From Retirement

 Specifically, between 5 and 10 years before retirement, decrease from your accumulation asset allocation to your retirement asset allocation.
 These are personal decisions, but if one went from 80/20 (or higher) down to 60/40 (or lower), you would not be seen as having three heads.

-Of course, if you have enough other sources of income and don’t need to make withdrawals on your portfolio, no de-risking is necessary.
+Of course, if you have enough other sources of income and don’t need to withdraw from your portfolio, no de-risking is necessary.

 Conversely, you will also be less apt to de-risk if you don’t fear sequence risk or think you can ride out short-term economic downturns.